-Please email firstname.lastname@example.org if you would like help in regards to purchasing a Bo Jackson baseball or football card.
+Please email firstname.lastname@example.org if you would like help purchasing a Bo Jackson baseball or football card.

 Email email@example.com to obtain an estimated value on your Bo Jackson rookie card (include at minimum 2 photos).

-Bo never truly met the hype surrounding him coming out of the University of Auburn and wished he would have just played baseball.
+Bo never indeed met the hype surrounding him coming out of the University of Auburn and wished he would have just played baseball.

-“If I knew now what I had known back then I would have never played football.
+“If I knew now what I had known back then, I would have never played football.
 Never.
-I wish I had known about all of those head injuries, but no one knew that.
-And the people that did know that, they wouldn’t tell anybody,” Jackson said.
+I wish I had known about those head injuries, but no one knew that.
+And the people that did know that wouldn’t tell anybody,” Jackson said.

-If he would have focused solely on baseball from the time the New York Yankees drafted him in 1982, we might very be having a different conversation right now.
+If he had focused solely on baseball from the time the New York Yankees drafted him in 1982, we might be having a different conversation right now.

 His 1986 Topps Traded Tiffany card might be worth $3000 instead of $300.

-Sadly that is not the case as he suffered a serious hip injury in 1991 against the Cincinnati Bengals, ending his football career and essentially his baseball career as well.
+Sadly that is not the case, as he suffered a severe hip injury in 1991 against the Cincinnati Bengals, ending his football career and essentially his baseball career as well.